feilab-hust/Alpha-LFM/readme.md

 Sustained 3D super-resolution imaging of subcellular dynamics using adaptive-learning physics-aware light-field microscopy.

 # Contact
-Correspondence Should you have any questions regarding this code and the corresponding results, please contact Lanxin Zhu (zhulanxin1@hust.edu.cn)
+Correspondence Should you have any questions regarding this code and the corresponding results, please contact Lanxin Zhu (lanxinzhu@hust.edu.cn)

 # ToDo:
 - Upload more training example